hiki-t/aisf24_solo_project/intro.md

 <br>

-Based on the slight change in the research setting,
+<b>Results</b>

+By making this adjustment,
-I replicated to show superposition of the linear model with highly sparse features, such that the 49 features neural representations of the linear model were represented with multiple feature directions in the 2 dim autoencoder neurons.
+I successfully replicated superposition in the linear model with highly sparse features.
+The 49 dim neural representations were mapped onto multiple feature directions within the 2 dim autoencoder's hidden layer neurons.
-It was unclear what kind of feature representations these were (e.g. orthogonal, antipodal, pentagon, or more complex geometry), but it would be interesting to explore future research direction to investigate feature geometry development with the MNIST image dataset.
+However, the exact nature of these feature representations—whether they were orthogonal, antipodal, pentagonal, or followed a more complex geometric structure—remains unclear.

+This finding suggests a potential avenue for future research: investigating the development of feature geometry in more complex datasets, such as MNIST.

 See <b>Figure 2</b> for visual summary of Exp2 result.

 <br>